LogoLogo

 For a basic implementation and tracking, the above snippet can suffice, but we strongly encourage reviewing each of the articles within this guide prior to implementing our code so you can fine-tune your Chartbeat tracking settings for each of your properties.

-The next article in this series explains how to set the configuration variables included in the snippet above (lines 5–10), as well as other optional variables that may be appropriate for your integration.
+The next article in this series explains how to set the included in the snippet above (lines 5–10), as well as other optional variables that may be appropriate for your integration.